ekuecks/Ethno50B/notes.md

     - Unique approach to improvisation
         * Used dissonance well
     - From Kansas City, Missouri (town known for blues)
+    - Married at 16 (soon divorced to move to NY)
     - Became addicted to heroin at 17
     - Known as "Bird"
     - Later in life was committed to a mental hospital after passing out and setting his bed on fire